Guildflow/guildflow-marketing-website/content/blog/new-member-onboarding/index.md

 ---
 title: "Providing New Member Onboarding for Online Meetups During COVID"
-date: 2020-09-25T19:41:34-04:00
+date: 2020-09-28T11:41:34-04:00
 description: Draft a plan, automate the execution, share the responsibilities, learn how to better serve your members.
 ---

 Even in the before times, being a new person at a meetup event was potentially an extremely overwhelming experience.
-Now that most group events and socializing are happening online its even more important to make sure you as a group organizer have a plan for how to onboard new members and make them feel welcome.
+Now that most group events and socializing are happening online it is even more important to make sure you as a group organizer have a plan for how to onboard new members and make them feel welcome.

 ## Create and plan an onboarding experience for new members.